43 Sights in Toulouse, France (with Map and Images)

 The Convent of the Cordeliers is a former convent of Franciscan monks – or "cordeliers" – in Toulouse, France.
 It was founded in 1222, in a context of the development of mendicant orders in European cities, and particularly in Toulouse, marked at the beginning of the thirteenth century by Catharism and the Albigensian Crusade.

-The Hotel de Nupces is a mansion which is located no 15 rue de la Bourse, in the historic center of Toulouse.
-Representative of the penetration of the classic style into the city, but also an early example of a hotel between courtyard and garden, it was built between 1716 and 1728 for Jean-Georges de Nupces, adviser then president in the city's parliament.
+The Hôtel de Nupces is a private mansion located at 15 rue de la Bourse, in the historic centre of Toulouse.
+Representative of the penetration of the classical style in the city, but also an early example of a hotel between courtyard and garden, it was built between 1716 and 1728 for Jean-Georges de Nupces, councillor and then president of the parliament of Toulouse.

 Notre-Dame de la Daurade is a basilica in Toulouse, France.
 It was established in 410 when Emperor Honorius allowed the conversion of pagan temples to Christianity.
 The original building of Notre-Dame de la Daurade was a temple dedicated to Apollo.